PUBLIC & ADMINISTRATIVE

 Serjeants’ Inn has a long and established reputation in public law, acting for both claimants and defendants in key human rights cases.
 Chambers is instructed in matters ranging from landmark cases concerning police powers to ground breaking medical treatment and welfare cases.

-Illustrative examples of the calibre of our work in this field are two 2016 Supreme Court cases as follows:
+Illustrative examples of the calibre of our work in this field are two recent Supreme Court cases as follows:

-- Re MN: Fiona Paterson is instructed as junior counsel for the Clinical Commissioning Group in this appeal in which the Supreme Court will rule on the jurisdictional limits of the Court of Protection and the extent of parties’ rights under Articles 6 and 8 of the European Convention on Human Rights; and
+- Re MN: instructed by the Clinical Commissioning Group in this appeal in which the Supreme Court will rule on the jurisdictional limits of the Court of Protection and the extent of parties’ rights under Articles 6 and 8 of the European Convention on Human Rights; and

-Members also regularly chair and appear in major public inquiries, such as the Undercover Policing Inquiry, the Independent Inquiry into Child Sexual Abuse, The Freedom to Speak Up Review, the Leveson Inquiry and the Mid Staffordshire Inquiry,
+Members also regularly chair and appear in major public inquiries, such as the Manchester Arena Inquiry, the Undercover Policing Inquiry, the Independent Inquiry into Child Sexual Abuse, The Freedom to Speak Up Review, the Leveson Inquiry and the Mid Staffordshire Inquiry,

 Our expertise also encompasses human rights.
 We also have substantial experience of Article 2 inquests (such as the fresh inquest into the death of Private Cheryl James at Deepcut Barracks earlier this year) as well as judicial review of coroner’s decisions.
 Another recent example is Davis v Commissioner of the Police of the Metropolis EWHC 38 (QB) in which a claim was brought against the Metropolitan Police by an individual who had been shot by an officer.
 Article 2 of the European Convention on Human Rights was engaged, but it was not violated either by the act of the officer in shooting the Claimant, nor in consequence of the planning or conduct of the operation.